awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

 **Prerequisites**
 + You have met the [ADOT prerequisites](adot-reqts.md)\.
 + [kubectl is installed](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)\.
-+ Update your `kubeconfig` if necessary with the following command\.
++ Update your `kubeconfig` if necessary using the following command\.

   ```
   aws eks update-kubeconfig --name cluster_name --region AWS_REGION